 A common alternative strategy is to install extra peripherals on the clients that produce large amounts of data.
-The master server directs the data from the client to the client's peripherals, which reduces network traffic because the data does not traverse the network.
-This strategy also distributes the backup load between the master and the media servers.
+The primary server directs the data from the client to the client's peripherals, which reduces network traffic because the data does not traverse the network.
+This strategy also distributes the backup load between the primary and the media servers.

-The following are important factors to remember about master and media servers:
+The following are important factors to remember about primary and media servers:

-- There can be only one master server in a group. - A NetBackup master server is a media server for itself but cannot be a media server for another master server.
+- There can be only one primary server in a group. - A NetBackup primary server is a media server for itself but cannot be a media server for another primary server.